Description

 Quack - move hand like a duck's beak saying "quack"

-- Five Little Ducks Craft Color and cut apart the Five Little Ducks worksheet.
+Color and cut apart the Five Little Ducks worksheet.
 Back each duck with sticky tape and post.
 Sing the song or read the book and have the child remove one duck for each verse (begin with Duck #5).
-To make the activity more difficult, scramble the ducks so that the numbers are not in order.
+If the child is ready for a more difficult activity, scramble the ducks so that the numbers are not in order.

 - Practice counting backwards from 5 to 1 using your fingers.
 This is a great fine-motor activity.